Oh how the Isley brothers' "Summer breeze" song epitomizes the summers of the 1970s for me...if you get the time have a

 When I saw the fun mask silhouette below on the left, wearing flares I was transported back to the late 1960s and early part of the 1970s

-I was at primary school for Flower Power but by a teenager you would have found me in platforms and wide flares like those above which had cover your shoes!
+I was at primary school for Flower Power but by a teenager you would have found me in platforms and wide flares like those above which

 The tune Summer Breeze and So Happy Together came into my mind and that was it I knew I had to create something funkie, zany and hippy!